 Rossano, the Byzantine city scented with licorice

-Perched on its Calabrian promontory, Rossano blends the fragrant, earthy notes of a centuries-old licorice factory with the golden stone of a Byzantine cathedral.
-Few Italian towns manage to pair such deep religious heritage with a family industry known across the globe.
-Here, history is not just found in guidebooks, it is something you breathe in on every corner.
+Perched on a Calabrian ridge, Rossano blends the scent of a century-old licorice factory with the golden stones of a Byzantine cathedral.
+Few Italian towns combine such deep religious heritage with a family-run industry known around the world.
+Here, history is not just something you read about in guidebooks, but something you actually breathe on every street corner.

-Do you prefer towns that haven't been sanitized for mass tourism?
-If you are looking for a rare mix of Byzantine culture, local craftsmanship, and Ionian beaches just a ten-minute drive away, Rossano hits the mark.
+Do you like towns that have not been sanitized for mass tourism?
+Are you looking for a rare mix of Byzantine culture, local craftsmanship, and Ionian beaches reachable in ten minutes by car?
+Rossano checks every box.

-However, if you are expecting a high-octane nightlife or a massive selection of hotels, it is best to look elsewhere.
-The town moves at its own pace, the rhythm of a Calabrian village where everything shuts down between 1 PM and 4 PM.
+On the other hand, if you are expecting a buzzing nightlife or endless hotel options, you are better off looking elsewhere.
+The town keeps its own pace, moving to the rhythm of a Calabrian village where everything shuts down between 1:00 PM and 4:00 PM.

 - Fans of Byzantine history and religious heritage

-- Travelers curious about local crafts (licorice, traditional pastries)
+- Travelers curious about local crafts, like licorice and traditional pastries

-- Road trips that combine mountains and the Ionian coast
+- Road trips combining mountain terrain and the Ionian coast

 An accessible budget compared to the rest of Italy